 What Is a Single Ventricle Defect?

-Usually, a heart has two working ventricles (pumping chambers).
+The heart has four chambers, a left atrium and right atrium and a left ventricle and right ventricle.
 Having a single ventricle defect means that only one ventricle works well enough to pump blood.

 What Are the Signs & Symptoms of a Single Ventricle Defect?